fardinabir/kong-lessions/01-introduction-to-kong/README.md

 - **SSL Termination**: Decrypt incoming SSL/TLS connections at the gateway level, allowing backend services to handle unencrypted traffic.
 - **API Versioning**: Implement versioning strategies to manage changes and deprecations of APIs.
 - **API Documentation**: Generate and serve API documentation to assist developers in understanding and using APIs.

-## Kong Use-Cases

-Kong is widely used in various scenarios, including:

-- **Microservices Management**: Simplify the management of microservices by providing a unified gateway for all services.
-- **API Monetization**: Enable API providers to monetize their APIs by implementing rate limiting and authentication.
-- **Security Enhancement**: Protect APIs from unauthorized access and attacks by implementing robust security measures.
-- **Scalability**: Scale applications seamlessly by distributing traffic across multiple instances and regions.

-## Why Use Kong

-Kong offers several advantages that make it a popular choice for API management:

-- **Open Source**: As an open-source project, Kong benefits from a large community of contributors and continuous improvements.
-- **Extensibility**: With a rich ecosystem of plugins, Kong can be easily extended to meet specific needs.
-- **Performance**: Built on top of NGINX, Kong is capable of handling a large number of requests per second with low latency.
-- **Flexibility**: Supports both database and DB-less modes, allowing users to choose the best configuration for their environment.

 In this repository, we will explore various practices with Kong through hands-on experiments.
 By engaging in practical exercises, will try to take a deeper understanding of how to effectively manage and secure APIs using Kong.